 Students are required to attend the first meeting of all classes in which they are registered.
-See the Academic Policies & University Requirements section for more details on the class attendance policy.
+See Academic Policies & University Requirements for more details on the class attendance policy.

 Changes in Class Schedule

 At the time of registration, students must indicate whether they are taking a course for letter grade, audit, or pass/no credit if the course permits these grading options.
-If students wish to modify their choice of grade type, they must request the change by the published withdraw deadline.
+If students wish to modify their choice of grade type, they must request the change by the published deadline.
 Audited courses cannot be used to satisfy graduation, enrollment status, certification, or licensure requirements.
-To request a grade method change, students should go to the WSU website and follow the directions under Web Registration.
+To request a grade method change, students should follow the directions on WSU’s advising website.

 Add a Class